jokilic/receptko/thoughts.md

     * readyInMinutes
     * spoonacularScore - Divide with 20 to get score within 5
     * pricePerServing
-    * summary - Maybe a couple of words and an ellipsis.Has HTML in it, probably needs to be stripped away.
+    * summary - Maybe a couple of words and an ellipsis

 # Things to potentially put in the RecipeScreen